We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 John Hudson’s career has been distinguished by a knack for breaking big stories, sometimes exposing criminals in the process.
 In 1990 on Holmes, he first broke the Cooperite scandal about a Christian commune living on the West Coast, now commonly known as Gloriavale, which led to the leader, named Hopeful Christian, being imprisoned for sex offences.
 In 2011, working with producer Chris Cooke, Hudson conducted an investigation on Christchurch housewife Helen Milner, whose husband had apparently committed suicide.
 Milner was later convicted of his murder, and sentenced to life imprisonment.

 Hudson's closest brush with the law came in 1985.
 While in Paris investigating the bombing of the Rainbow Warrior for TVNZ news, he was arrested by French police.
-Later released without charge, Hudson would go on to find and interview members of the French Secret Service team that sank the boat.
-In 2015, he and Sunday producer Chris Cooke tracked down and interviewed Colonel Jean Luc Kister, the diver who placed the bombs on the boat.
-The story was reported around the world, including by the BBC, The Guardian, and Time.
+Later released without charge, Hudson went on to find and interview members of the French secret service team that sank the boat.
+In 2015, he and Sunday producer Chris Cooke tracked down and interviewed Colonel Jean-Luc Kister, the diver who placed the bombs on the boat.
+The story was picked up internationally by the BBC, The Guardian, and Time.

 Hudson's career as a journalist began back in 1975; he started as cadet at The NZ Herald, while studying at Auckland University.
 After a brief stint at Radio Hauraki he headed abroad on what was supposed to be an OE.
 Along the way he did some freelance reporting in London (including for BBC Radio), covering topics from Split Enz playing live at the Hammersmith Odeon, to the Iran-Iraq war and the 1984 Bhopal gas tragedy.
 As he put it: “Like most young Kiwis who find themselves in London I worked hard, played hard and eventually got fed up with the rotten climate.”